lcnetdev/lds-processing/README.md

 # About

 This is small set of python scripts to assist with

 - Converting a batch of MARC ISO2709 files to MARC/XML
 - Converting MARCXML to Bibframe resources using the LC bibframe2marcxml2 conversion
-- Processing bibframe resources to METS files for loading. at scale.
+- Processing bibframe resources to METS files for loading

+at scale.

 They are used at LC so, for example, assume each MARC ISO2709 file contains 1,000,000